ASE A8 Engine Performance Practice Test

 Answer D is wrong.
 Leaking valve seals produce blue-gray exhaust.
 (Oil)

-35. A vehicle with an enhanced EVAP system has a code indicating that a small evaporative emissions leak has been detected.
+35. A vehicle has a fault code indicating a small evaporative emissions leak has been detected.
 Technician A says a small crack in the gas cap will result in this code.
 Technician B says this system contains a sensor that senses low tank pressure.
 Who is correct?

 • A. Technician A